 Pen Pal Program: We are thrilled to be partnering with our Youth Bureau to offer this program.
 There is no technology need - just paper, a pen, a stamp and an envelope!
 This program will provide a wonderful connection between older adults and today's youth.
 Clients will call to register for this program and be assigned either a classroom of local elementary students or a local teen as their pen pal.
 Letters between the pen pals will be mailed to our office and we will forward to your assigned pen pal; so there is no exchange of your home address.
 Please call Peter at 315-386-4730 to sign up.

 Congregate Dining: All Nutrition Centers are currently closed due to the pandemic.
 Home delivered meals remain open.
 If you are an older adult in need of food, please call NY Connects at 315-386-4730.

-HEAP: The HEAP season opened on November 1st.
+HEAP: The HEAP season opens on October 1st, this year.
 If you received HEAP last year; early outreach for returning applicants started at the end of August.
 For questions regarding your HEAP application, please call the HEAP Unit at 315-379-2303.